kyletolle/the-mechanism-collection/index.md

 ## Preface

-Unlike those before me, I describe the outrage of our Host.
+Unlike those before me, I describe Her outrage.

-We do all know of the Song, and the Inanimate, and, at last, the Animate.
-But the current understanding is flawed and knows little of what happens now, and nothing of what will soon come to be.
+We do all know of the Song, the Inanimate, and, at last, the Animate.
+But our current understanding is flawed.
+We know little of what happens now, and nothing of what will soon come to be.

 Her point of view is one we ignore, however crucial it is to our now-fevered plight.
-We, in our ignorance, have angered Her.

 ### THE GIST OF THINGS!
 She's asleep but she tosses and turns.